 Where should I be applying?

-I’m in the process of creating a four part post series to make it easy for you to research law firms.
-This will be invaluable by the time you have your resume and draft cover-letter ready, and all that is missing is the firm.
+I’m in the process of creating a five part post series to make it easy for you to research law firms.
+This will be invaluable by the time you have your resume and draft cover-letter ready, and you’re just looking for a firm name to insert in the title.

 These aren’t finished yet, so check back soon, or subscribe to our newsletter to make sure you don’t miss out.

-- OK there isn’t really a fourth part – this is just to remind you that there are heaps of firms out there, so consult Dr Google and do your own research.
+- OK there isn’t really a fifth part – this is just to remind you that there are heaps of firms out there, so consult Dr Google and do your own research.

 The clerkship timeline